Laboratoria/developers.laboratoria.la/source/_posts/Stack.md

 * Node.js / NPM / Yarn
 * CLI
 * Git
-    - All our work and proyects of our organization are located on *Github* and our repositories must use this [good practice guidelines](https://hungry-borg-b29086.netlify.com/coding/) and must be well-documented.
+    - All our work and projects of our organization are located on *Github* and our repositories must use these [good practice guidelines](https://hungry-borg-b29086.netlify.com/coding/) and must be well-documented.

 ## Backend